meerk40t/svgelements/README.md

                     pass
  ```

 Here a few things are checked.
 The element.values for ['visibility'] is checked if it's hidden it is not added to our flat object list.
 Texts are specific added.
 Paths are only added if they have `PathSegments` and are not completely blank.
 Any Shape object is converted to a Path() object and reified.
 Any SVGImage objects are loaded.
 This is a soft dependency on PIL/Pillow to load images stored within SVG.
-The SVG `.elements()` function can also take a conditonal function that well be used to test each element before yielding it.
+The SVG `.elements()` function can also take a conditional function that well be used to test each element before yielding it.
 In most cases we don't want every single type of thing an svg can produce.
 We might just want all the Path objects so we check for any Path and include that but also for any non-Path Shape and convert that to a path.

 # Overview

 The versatility of the project is provided through through expansive and highly intuitive dunder methods, and robust parsing of object parameters.
 Points, PathSegments, Paths, Shapes, Subpaths can be multiplied by a matrix.
 We can add Shapes, Paths, PathSegments, and Subpaths together.
 And many non-declared but functionally understandable elements are automatically parsed.
-Such as adding strings of path_d characters to a Path or multiplying an element by the SVG Transform string elements.
+Such as adding strings of path_d
+ characters to a Path or multiplying an element by the SVG Transform string elements.

 While many objects perform a lot of interoperations, a lot many svg elements are designed to also work independently, and be independently useful.